The Most Important Thing Is What’s NOT In It! (Gundega Michele)

 Aija’s mother always made paskha for Easter, using wooden molds that her husband had made about 70 years ago.
 Today, Aija continues this family tradition by preparing paskha according to her mother’s recipe and using the very same time-worn wooden molds, which carry both the taste of the holidays and cherished family memories.

-Her recipe relied on memory (Recipe – Modris Pukulis)
+Her Recipe Relied On Memory (Recipe – Modris Pukulis)

 Modris Pukulis writes: